bslew/antabTr/readme.md

-antabTr.py program should be used in the same way as the original antabfs.py program for generating antab files but this version will automatically store the information about how the user reduces the data.
+antabTr.py program should be used in the same way as the original antabfs.py program for generating antab files but this version will automatically store the information about how the user cleans the data.
 That information is stored in wisdom files.
-Wisdom files are meant to simplify I/O operations in supervised ML approach to automatically generate antabs.
+Wisdom files are meant to simplify I/O operations in ML approach to automatically generate antabs.
-Any pre-processing steps that are possibly performed prior to using antabfs.py should also be performed when using antabTr.py.
-The Makefile scripts makes some of that steps easier, but using the Makefile pipeline is currently in experimental stage.
+Any pre-processing steps on logs that are possibly performed prior to using antabfs.py should also be performed when using antabTr.py.
+The Makefile scripts makes some of that steps easier, but using the Makefile pipeline is currently in experimental stage (type `make help` for more information)

 Since typically the Tcal information from RXG files is not sent to VLBeer server it is not directly possible to extract the wisdom from .antab nor from .log files, or from the combination of the two.
 This is one of the reasons why wisdom is collected.

 ## Storing wisdom files
 If you cancel execution of the antabTr.py program